• Skip to main content

 • Fresh crab – A popular addition if you can find them!

-• Mussels or clams – another popular way to make this over the top!
+• Mussels or clams – adding some more fresh seafood will make this recipe over the top!

 • Fresh green beans – I like to add green beans as the vegetable so this is truly an all-in-one meal!
 Add them with the corn so they are lightly cooked.